RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

     The ``text`` argument might contain non-alphabetic characters (spaces, numbers, symbols).
 You should leave these as they are.

 .. hint::
-    You should make use of your own ``rotate_letter`` function (which should make it very easy to satisfy the condition above).
+    You should make use of your own ``rotate_character`` function (which should make it very easy to satisfy the condition above).

 .. warning::
     Don't forget to test!